namita-codes/Calorie-Tracker/README.md

 # Calorie-Tracker
-Its a project which helps to calculate the calorie intake of the users for each meal by adding the items consumed by the user.
-It also allows one to calculate their BMI .
-Apart from all this The project can even suggest you exercises to burn calories intaken. #calorietracker #Bmicalculator #exercisesuggestor #health #fitness
+Our project is your ultimate companion for health and fitness.
+It helps you track your calorie intake per meal by logging everything you consume.
+Plus, it calculates your BMI and goes a step further by suggesting personalized exercises to burn off those extra calories.
+Stay fit, stay healthy! 💪🌟

+#CalorieTracker #BMICalculator #ExerciseSuggestions #Health #Fitness #django #fullstack